 Like anything, homes depreciate with age too.
 But unlike smaller investments such as electronics and cars, with home depreciation, you could be putting a major dent in your savings account just by choosing to invest in one neighbourhood over another.

 Real-time MLS data shows that you could save an upward of 33.58%, just by strategically choosing where you live in Vancouver.
 For instance, if you live in Kerrisdale, your newly bought home purchased at $550,000 may only be worth $365,310 an overall depreciation of $184,690 approximately 10-years later (Figure 1).
+This is if you strictly look at condos with in the same market condition.

 What is home depreciation and why should I care?